Avvyyy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The current and parent directories should not be taken into account Hidden directories should be counted
-Script to display all the files that have root in them from /etc/passwd
+Script to display all the files that have root in them from /etc/passwd Script to display the number of lines with bin from the /etc/passwd file